srrathi/First-Ethereum-Dapp/README.md

  - Used Metamask web extension for the transactions and account lookup
  - Used npm Web3 package to communicate between metamask and application.
  - The whole web App is made using Bootstrap and React.
+### The site will only run on browsers on which metamask extension and account is setup.